titumozammel/5r-cascade-framework/README.md

 ### Economic Proposition

 > **The economic significance of 5R lies not simply in removing work, but in reducing unnecessary consumption of organizational capacity and enabling the released capacity to be deliberately converted into valuable application and sustained execution.**

+### Qualification

+The pathway is a **conceptual conversion logic**, not a claim that each transition occurs automatically.

 ---